Crimson Wine Group – USA

 Previous heavier bottle on the left – Current lighter bottle on the right

-We are now looking at our other packaging supplies such as closure, labels and capsules.
+- We are now looking at our other packaging supplies such as closures, labels and capsules.